Eijaz Khan

 Eijaz Khan is an Indian film and television actor.
 He rose to fame by playing the lead roles in Balaji Telefilms serials Kkavyanjali, and Kyaa Hoga Nimmo Kaa.
 He appeared in the leading role of Raidhan Katara "Mukhi" in the Sony Entertainment Television's Yeh Moh Moh Ke Dhaagey.
 In 2019 he was seen in the web series called Halala that premiered on Ullu and City of Dreams that premiered on Disney+ Hotstar.
 He also appeared in Bigg Boss 14.
 He left the show due to his prior commitment.

 Early life

 Khan has two siblings, a younger brother and sister.
 By the time he was three-years old, his parents had separated.
 He and his brother lived with their father in Mumbai while, his mother and sister lived in Hyderabad.
 His mother died in 1991, and it was after this that he finally met his sister who was 13 years old at the time.
 He attended Our Lady of Perpetual Succour High School in Chembur, Mumbai, and Datta Meghe College of Engineering where he obtained his civil engineering degree.

-Personal life

-He was in a relationship with Pavitra Punia whom he met in Bigg Boss 14.